teragrid/dgrid/docs/index.rst

-..
-Tendermint documentation master file, created by sphinx-quickstart on Mon Aug  7 04:55:09 2017.
+.. teragrid documentation master file, created by sphinx-quickstart on Mon Aug  7 04:55:09 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Tendermint!
+Welcome to teragrid!
 ======================